QDucasse/IssuuTracker/README.md

 and we highly recommend to do so as well.
 However, whether or not you are in a virtual environment, the installation proceeds as follows:

+* For downloading and installing a standalone executable:
+The standalone executable can be found in the `dist/` folder and be used using the `--help` flag

 * For downloading and installing the source code of the project:

   ```bash